hewison-chris/agora-cl-docs/website/docs/wallet/we3signer.md

 <HeaderBadgesWidget />

 [Web3Signer](https://github.com/ConsenSys/web3signer) is an open-source remote signing service developed by Consensys.
-Prysm users can use this tool as an alternative to storing keys locally.
+Agora-cl users can use this tool as an alternative to storing keys locally.
 Web3Signer uses REST APIs.

-Prysm supports the use of Web3Signer the following flags:
+Agora-cl supports the use of Web3Signer the following flags:

 `--validators-external-signer-url` : base URL for the Web3Signer.